 2. An ongoing collaboration with your oncology team during treatment

 4. An individualized survivorship program for long term heart health

 The following is an excerpt from an intimate conversation with Dr. Zukerman on the importance of cardiac care for patients with a cancer diagnosis.

 Q: Why does cancer need a heart doctor?

 A: The field of oncology has made great strides in increasing the survival rate of cancer patients.
-However, to achieve this result a considerable price has been paid in terms of the side effects.
+However, to achieve this result, a considerable price has been paid in terms of the side effects.
 Certain cancer chemotherapy drugs and radiation therapy are cardiotoxic and can result in long term cardiac health issues.
 The Cardio-Oncologist assesses these patients for the potential risk of developing heart conditions.
-Greater than 50% of all patients exposed to chemotherapy will show some degree of cardiac dysfunction 10-20 years post chemotherapy.
-5% may develop heart failure, 40 % may experience cardiac arrhythmias, and will have eight times higher cardiovascular mortality when compared to the general population.
+Greater than 50% of all patients exposed to chemotherapy will show some degree of cardiac dysfunction 10-20 years post chemotherapy; 5% may develop heart failure, 40 % may experience cardiac arrhythmias, and cancer patients may have eight times higher cardiovascular mortality when compared to the general population.

 Q: What exactly is Cardiotoxicity?